pmp-p/python-wasm-plus/README.md

 add `support/__EMSCRIPTEN__.yml` to your `.github/workflows/` folder
 create a folder name `static` at base of your repo

-in that folder add `index.html` containing eg :
+in that folder add `static/index.html` containing eg :

 `<html><a href=python311.html?org.python.myapp>My App</a></html>`

-and the main.py but as as the fully qualified domain name eg `org.python.myapp.py`
+and the main.py but as as the fully qualified domain name eg `static/org.python.myapp.py`

+everything in the "static" folder will be accessible as single files for the webserver, everything else will go inside folder "assets" in the apk zip file named after fqdn eg here `org.python.myapp.apk` .

 After CI completed  ( expect a bit more than 30 minutes ) go to  `https://<yourname>.github.io/<repo>/`